Lager and Ale

 What Are Lager and Ale?

 Lager and ale are the two main types of beer, distinguished by fermentation methods, yeast type, and flavor profiles.
-Lager is brewed with bottom-fermenting yeast at cooler temperatures, resulting in a crisp, clean taste with a smooth finish.
-In contrast, Ale uses top-fermenting yeast at warmer temperatures, creating a bold, complex flavor with fruity notes.

-Why Lager and Ale Matter in the Beer World?
+Why Lager and Ale Matter in the Beer World

 Key Differences Between Lager and Ale